js-headquaters/beast-memory-game/readme.md

   Delve into a realm filled with mystical and captivating creatures that are shrouded in an aura of magic.
 - **Bewitching Experience for All Ages 🌟**
   An ethereal adventure that binds both young and old, making it the perfect activity for gatherings under the moonlit night.
-- **Enhances Memory 🧠**
+- **Cognitive Rehabilitation 🧠**
-  Traverse this spectral journey, refining concentration, focus, and the ability to recollect ancient incantations and spells.
+  Beyond entertainment, traverse this spectral journey to refine your concentration, focus, and memory—especially beneficial for those in cognitive recovery.
+- **Integrated with Telegram Bots API 🤖**
+  Featuring a native Telegram button, the game provides a seamless user experience, allowing you to dive right into the mystical world directly from the Telegram app.
+- **Cross-Platform Gameplay ☁️**
+  Thanks to CloudStorage API, share your magical BeastMemory experience across different devices.
+Never lose progress and continue your cognitive enhancement journey wherever you go.
+- **Progress Tracking 📊**
+  Utilizing CloudStorage API also allows you to track your memory enhancement progress, a crucial feature for those in recovery from serious diseases.

 🎮 **Play Now**: